edubart/nelua-lang/docs/pages/overview.md

 {% raw %}

-This is a quick overview of the language features that are currently implemented by examples.
+This is a quick overview of the language features that are currently implemented by the examples.
 {: .lead}

-All the features and examples presented here should work with the latest Nelua, for features not implemented yet see the [draft](/draft/).
+All of the features and examples presented here should work with the latest Nelua version.
+For features not yet implemented see the [draft](/draft/).
 {: .callout.callout-info}

 ## A note for Lua users

-Most of Nelua syntax and semantics are similar to Lua, thus if you know Lua you probably know Nelua too.
-However Nelua have many additions to code with type notations, to make more efficient code and to meta program.
+Most of Nelua's syntax and semantics are similar to Lua, thus, if you know Lua, you probably know Nelua as well.
+However, Nelua has many additions, such as code with type notations, to make code more efficient and to allow metaprogramming.
-This overview try to focus more on those features.
+This overview will try to focus on those features.

-There is no interpreter or VM, all the code is converted directly into native machine code, thus expect better efficiency than Lua.
-However this means that Nelua can't load code generated at runtime, the user is encouraged to generate code at compile-time using the preprocessor.
+There is no interpreter or VM, all of the code is converted directly into native machine code, so expect better efficiency than Lua.
+However, this means that Nelua **cannot load code generated at runtime**, the user is encouraged to generate code at compile-time using the preprocessor.

-Although copying Lua code with minor changes is a goal of Nelua, not all Lua features are implemented yet.
-Mostly the dynamic part such as tables and handling dynamic types at runtime is not implemented yet, thus at the moment is best to try Nelua using records instead of tables and type notations in function definitions.
+Although copying Lua syntax and semantics with minor changes is a goal of Nelua, not all Lua features are implemented yet.
+Most of the dynamic parts such as tables and handling dynamic types at runtime are not implemented yet, so at the moment, using records instead of tables and type notations in function definitions are recommended.
 Visit [this](/diffs/) page for the full list of available features.
 {: .callout.callout-warning}

 ## A note for C users

-Nelua tries to expose most of C features without overhead, thus expect to get near C performance when coding in the C style, that is, using type notations, manual memory management, pointers and records (structs).
+Nelua tries to expose most of C's features without overhead, so expect to get near C performance when coding in the C style; that is, using type notations, manual memory management, pointers and records (structs).

-The semantics are not exactly as C semantics but close.
-There are slight differences to minimize undefined behaviors (like initialize to zero by default) and other ones to keep Lua semantics (like integer division rounds towards minus infinity).
+The semantics are not exactly the same as C semantics, but they are close.
+There are slight differences to minimize undefined behaviors (like initializing to zero by default) and others to maintain consistency with Lua semantics (like integer division rounding towards negative infinity).
-However there are ways to get C semantics for each case when needed.
+However, there are ways to use C semantics when needed.

-The preprocessor is much more powerful than C preprocessor, because it's actually the compiler running in Lua, thus you can interact with the compiler while parsing.
-The preprocessor should be used for making generic code, code specialization and avoiding code duplication.
+The preprocessor is much more powerful than C's preprocessor, because it is actually the compiler running in Lua, so you can interact with the compiler during parsing.
+The preprocessor should be used for making generic code, code specialization, and avoiding code duplication.

-Nelua generates everything compiled into a single readable C file, if you know C is recommended to read the generated C code sometimes to learn more what exactly the compiler outputs.
+Nelua compiles everything into a single readable C file.
+If you know C, it is recommended that you read the generated C code to learn more about what exactly the compiler outputs.

 ## Hello world

-Simple hello world program is just like in Lua:
+A simple *hello world* program is just the same as in Lua:

 ```lua
 print 'Hello world!'